 With a free day in Santiago, opt to visit nearby wineries.

 In the morning head to the Casablanca Valley, stopping at a winery to indulge in a wine tasting.
 Then depart for the colourful seaside town of Valparaiso.
 Enjoy the street art and snap a few pictures of the bright buildings that line the hills.
-Wander the streets of the city or relax on the beach.
-Later on stop at a winery and indulge in a wine tasting.
+Wander the streets of the city or relax on the beach, before heading back to Santiago.
+In the evening, board an overnight bus to Pucon.